20 Photography Tips for Beginners

 1. Camera Choice

-Sometimes what kind of camera you have doesn’t really matter, but how you use it in the most efficient way with its given features.
+Sometimes, what kind of camera you have doesnโt matter, but how you use it most efficiently with its given features.

 Yet the photographers employed for films are professionals and take amazing photos.
-But honestly, they would also be able to take great photos with a simple DSLR.
+But honestly, they could also take great pictures with a simple DSLR.
 The reason is that they’re on a professional level.

 2. Composition

-You need to fix your own composition.
-When you’re taking a photo, you should stay engaged in what you’re doing for that photo.
-Just taking a quick photo with minimum effort won’t give you a good outcome.
+It would be best if you fixed your composition.
+When taking a photo, you should stay engaged in what you’re doing for that photo.
+Taking a quick picture with minimum effort won’t give you a good outcome.

-To manage this, you should know your basics of composing photos.
-Don’t skip important parts of the subject or object you’re taking a photo of by letting it go past your frame’s edge.
+To manage this, you should know the basics of composing photos.
+Don’t skip essential parts of the subject or object you photograph by letting it go past your frame’s edge.
 Level your horizons and lose focus from distracting objects in the image.

 3. Settings